 Located at number 10 of the street Bisbe Taixequet, is Ca ses Xilenes, or “Home of the Chileans” (5).
 Currently occupied by the National Institute of Social Security, this neoclassical building was erected in 1925 and named after the daughters of the owner, who were born in Chile, the parents having emigrated in around 1908.
 This house was built upon their return.

 6.- La Caixa building

 A bit further down at number 46 is the La Caixa building (6).
 Built in 1908, this was initially the headquarters of the public agricultural promotion agency, Foment Agrícola.
 Today it is owned by the savings bank institution, La Caixa.
 This Neo-Gothic style building was created by Miquel Salvà, who was popularly known as “es capellà Cànaves”, or “Chaplain Cànaves”.
-In the centre of the building is a sculpture of Llucmajor’s coat of arms.
+In the centre of the building you will be able to see with the audioguide a sculpture of Llucmajor’s coat of arms.

 7.- Town Hall Llucmajor